 Along with fun Friendship games have your girls make friendship bracelets to give to each other.
 A friendship bracelet is a decorative bracelet given by one person to another as a symbol of friendship.
 Friendship bracelets are often handmade, usually of embroidery floss or thread and are a type of macrame.
 There are various styles and patterns, but most are based on the same simple half-hitch knot.
-Here is a great kit you could get with everything you need to make bracelets with your girls.
-Kit makes 22 bracelets.

 If you have never sung song before here is a quick video with lyrics and someone singing it for the tune.